fsmMLK/inkscapeCircuitSymbols/README.md

 <img src="docs/images/Examples.png" width="900px"/>

+**NEWS:** See the new section [Changelog](#-changelog) for new features!

 ## main features

 The main features of this extension are

- - Passive bipoles: resistors, capacitors, inductors, diodes, LEDs, photo diodes, nPnT switches
+ - Passive bipoles: resistors, capacitors, inductors, fuses, transformers, diodes, LEDs, photo diodes, nPnT switches
  - Active bipoles: various independent and dependent voltage/current sources
  - Operational amplifiers
  - Bipolar and FET transistors
  - Signal labeling generator and predefined common signals.
- - Each element can be labeled individually.
-Numeric nominal values are supported with optional unit inclusion.
  - Current and/or voltage indication arrows can be added to all elements, with custom labels.
 Their directions are adjustable.
  - You can choose between active and passive sign convention for all elements
  - adjustable orientation is available